GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 Cloning into 'gcloud-intellij'...
 ```

-There are two subprojects, google-login-plugin and core-plugin.
+There are three modules: google-login-plugin, core-plugin, and common-lib.

 We use gradle as our build system.
 Gradle is self-installing.
 This one command